daidahao/C-CPP-Programming-Notes/lecture11.md

 What if a thrown exception isn't caught, or is thrown from level to level without being processed?
 It's always caught at the `main()` level and causes program termination.

-The snag is how it is done, because the default function that terminates the program is a dirty, panicky quitting.
+The snag (问题) is how it is done, because the default function that terminates the program is a dirty, panicky quitting.

 `main()` calls `terminate()` to abort.